 Currently enrolled certificate and degree seeking students will receive an email prior to the start of registration with information about their scheduled start date for registration.
 This information is also available in the Student Planning tab of BHCCselfservice.

 - Click on the Students Menu.

 - Under “It’s Registration Time” Click the plan and schedule link.

-- Press the left arrow button to change to Spring Semester 2017.
-If you get an error when clicking the arrow, click the plus sign to add Spring Semester 2017, then try again.
+- Press the left arrow button to change to Fall Semester 2017.
+If you get an error when clicking the arrow, click the plus sign to add Fall Semester 2017, then try again.